juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-Records is an array of bytes, corresponding to one [plockRecord](#3.1.13-Plock) per 24 bytes.
+Records is an array of bytes, and each [plockRecord](#3.1.13-Plock) corresponds to 24 bytes.

 #### 3.3.14 DelFiles